Trump Set To Unleash Liberation Day Tariffs - UrduPoint

 British Prime Minister Keir Starmer spoke with Trump on "productive negotiations" towards a UK-US trade deal.
 Vietnam said on Tuesday it would slash duties on a range of goods to appease Trump.

-Sweeping auto tariffs of 25 percent that Trump announced last week -- saying he "couldn't care less" if prices of foreign cars went up -- are due to come into effect on April 3.
+Sweeping auto tariffs of 25 percent are also due to come into effect on April 3.

 A 25 percent tariff on steel and aluminum from around the world came into effect in mid-March.